zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 - Then for each known "prime" partition A and B, try:
   - Compute A ⊕ B = C where |C| > l
   - Mark C as composite (i.e., decomposable)
+Still, we have to loop through the table like the normal recursion method do.
+However, we don’t need to loop through the full length of partition C — we only need to consider up to half of it, similar to how checking for primality of `n` only requires looping up to `√n`.
+Because if C were decomposable, it must break into smaller valid partitions — and at least one of them must be non-decomposable (i.e., irreducible).
+If none of these show up as potential components, the original must be atomic too.
+And, how does finding non-decomposable partitions of another partition help?
+Consider **2nd fact (A = D where (A ⊕ B) ⊕ C = D ⊕ (B ⊕ C) and B and C are constant partitions):** We can clearly see that A = D in the case 2.
+And, thanks again to the associative and commutative properties, we know that these non-decomposable partitions are constant partitions, meaning it always exist in a **full** decomposition of that partition.
+Applying the **1st fact** (A ⊕ B = A ⊕ C where B ≠ C) and the fact that we don't have to worry about whether B or C exists in a **full* decomposition, we can just focusing on decomposing A instead.